WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

       Exchange 1 ” instead.
 This ensures that signers can predict how their signatures will be used.
    1. A single 0 byte which serves as a separator.
-   1. The bytes of the canonical CBOR serialization ({{canonical-cbor}}) of a CBOR map mapping:
+   1. If `cert-sha256` is set, a byte holding the value 32 followed by the 32 bytes of the value of `cert-sha256`.
+Otherwise a 0 byte.
-      1. If `cert-sha256` is set:
-         1. The text string "cert-sha256" to the byte string value of `cert-sha256`.
-      1. The text string "validity-url" to the byte string value of `validity-url`.
+   1. The 8-byte big-endian encoding of the length in bytes of `validity-url`, followed by the bytes of `validity-url`.
-      1. The text string "date" to the integer value of `date`.
+   1. The 8-byte big-endian encoding of `date`.
-      1. The text string "expires" to the integer value of `expires`.
+   1. The 8-byte big-endian encoding of `expires`.
-      1. The text string "headers" to `headers`.
+   1. The 8-byte big-endian encoding of the length in bytes of `headers`, followed by the bytes of `headers`.
 1. If `cert-url` is present and the SHA-256 hash of `main-certificate`'s `cert_data` is not equal to `cert-sha256` (whose presence was checked when the `Signature` header field was parsed), return "invalid".